-The property must have seven (7) or fewer units.
+The property must have between two (2) and seven (7) units.
 Properties with four (4) or fewer units can be processed more quickly than those with more units due to environmental review requirements.
-The minimum number of units to be rehabilitated through the program, per property, is two (2).

-If the property to be rehabilitated is occupied at the time of application submission, at least 51% of the tenants must be considered to be low- or moderate-income as determined annually by the U.S. Department of Housing and Urban Development (HUD) and rents must be equal to or less than Fair Market Rents (FMR) as determined annually by HUD.
+If the property to be rehabilitated is occupied at the time of application submission, at least 51% of the tenants must be considered to be low- or moderate-income as determined annually by the U.S. Department of Housing and Urban Development (HUD) and rents must be equal to or less than Fair Market Rents (FMR) as determined annually by HUD for the Lancaster, PA Metropolitan Statistical Area (MSA).
 All FMRs include utilities paid by tenants per Utility Allowance schedules in effect.

 The applicant must be the owner of record of the property to be rehabilitated.
 Or, the applicant must have the property under control through a valid Agreement of Sale (the applicant must take ownership of the property prior to the rehabilitation loan settlement).
 Financing is not available for properties being purchased through a Lease/Purchase Agreement.